gwchar2/gwchar2/README.md

 </div>

 ## About Me
-- I build reliable, production‑ready software with .NET, C#, C++, and Android.
+- I build reliable, production‑ready software with .NET, C#, C++, and Rust.
 - I focus on back‑end and systems work, with a strong interest in back-end development, databases, and performance.
 - I enjoy collaborating on real products and I’m always open to learning new technologies.